 The purpose of the City of Davenport's public skywalk system is to facilitate pedestrian movement within the core downtown office, shopping and entertainment areas.
 The City has established a Skywalk Commission and a Skywalk System Plan Map.
 The system includes skywalk bridges that extend over public rights-of-way as well as corridors that extend through buildings on private or public properties.
 The Plan Map shows present and potential skywalk locations and how these various pieces can be assembled to create a coherent overall downtown system.
 There is a presumption that links shown on the Skywalk System Plan Map may be constructed at some point in time.
-In addition, it is possible that property owners will propose additional skywalk locations.
+In addition, it is possible that property owners will propose additional skywalk links.
+In every case, however, it is the City Council that reviews and approves skywalk locations.
 The Design Review Board also has the authority to review segments of the public skywalk system which are subject to these guidelines, most often the skywalk bridges.